 The country that hosts 5% of known species on earth

 Costa Rica is one of the most beautiful sanctuary for biodiversity in the world and its richest.
-Indeed, this small country hosts 5% of all known species on earth, i.e. one out of twenty.
+Indeed, this small country hosts 5% of all known species on earth, i.e. 1 out of 20.

 EQALUSUAQ, ON THE TRAIL OF THE HIDDEN PREDATORS [52’]